Back to school: confronting the rising cost of education

 Starting early, saving consistently and minimising tax key to keeping school options open

 If you’re worried about your ability to pay school fees in the future, you’re not alone.
 The cost of education is going up, sometimes by as much as twice the rate of inflation, every year.
-Neil Rogan, General Manager of the investment bonds division of Centuria, looks at tax-effective strategies which can help you plan for your child’s public, independent or private school fees.
+Centuria look at tax-effective strategies which can help you plan for your child’s public, independent or private school fees.

 According to estimates released recently, the cost of private schooling in Sydney could be over $540,000 for a child born in 2015.
 And the cost of tuition in a faith-based or public school doesn’t come cheap either.
 The same study showed that the approximate costs for these options were around $234,000 and $71,000 respectively.
 In the final analysis, the cost of educating your children could be higher than the cost of your family home.

 Saving and investing for education is no different from saving and investing for anything else.
 The earlier you start, the more likely you are to reach your goal.
 There is a wide range of investment options available, but for parents or grandparents investing with a medium or longer term goal of funding school fees, managed funds are a popular option.
 There are a large number of quality investment managers around, and a wide range of portfolio structures to match individual investment horizons and risk appetite.

 The catch is that any investment made with post-tax dollars, including managed funds, term deposits or direct investment in equities or any other asset class, can feel like one step forward and two steps back.
 Returns are taxed at your personal income tax rate, which could mean you are giving the tax man as much as 49 cents in the dollar.
 And higher tax translates into lower overall returns.